bellons91/personal-tech-notes/how-to/How to find the process that is bound to a Port.md

 tags: tcp, cmd, powershell, windows, linux
 ---

-# How to find the process that is bound to a Port

 If you have the port _1313_ used by a process, and you want to kill that process to free up that port, you can follow these steps.

 Depending on the machine and the shell, there are different ways.